Want to see your work in NILE Magazine? Please send your proposal to email@example.com.

 We'd love it if you could briefly outline your story idea and include a proposed word count with a few strong clips, but please do not send full articles until requested.

 We love stories.
 NILE Magazine strives to feature articles that are both interesting AND academic.
 A strong narrative or "angle" is really important.
-We don't need to be publishing Wikipedia pages.
+In other words, we don't need to be publishing Wikipedia pages.

 NEITHER STUFFY NOR FLUFFY